1394827282/EAA/README.md

-# EAA
-An Environment Adaptation Agent of Reinforcement Learning in Continuous Integration Test Case Prioritization
+# An Environment Adaptation Agent of Reinforcement Learning in Continuous Integration Test Case Prioritization